tamedia-ddj/Quotes-Gender/README.md

-# How differently are men and women cited in Swiss media ?
+# How differently are men and women cited in Swiss media?

 ## Abstract:
 This repository corresponds to the project we did in the context of the EPFL course "Social and Human Sciences: Critical Data Studies", which we conducted in collaboration with Titus Plattner and Paul Ronga.

-The goal of the project was to study the distribution/possible disparities in the proportion and the way men and women were cited in Swiss newspapers - more precisely, our analysis was conducted on more than 8000 articles from [Tribune de Genève](https://www.tdg.ch/) and [24Heures](https://www.24heures.ch/) .
+The goal of the project was to study the distribution/possible disparities in the proportion and the way men and women were cited in Swiss newspapers - more precisely, our analysis was conducted on more than 8000 articles from [Tribune de Genève](https://www.tdg.ch/) and [24 heures](https://www.24heures.ch/) .

 ## Questions we asked ourselves:
 The main questions that motivated us during this project were the following in no particular order of importance or processing: